 Haarlem is an awesome tourist destination with things to do for tourists all year round.
 Haarlem has a very rich history, and the townspeople never forget that!
 The best things to do in Haarlem are:

 – Haarlem Old Church (although you can’t currently go inside due to renovations, it’s still worth a visit!)

 – Vrouweparade (a procession of laypeople)

-– Bicycling at Kinderdijk (world heritage site chock full of windmills)
+– Bicycling at Kinderdijk (the UNESCO World Heritage Site chock full of windmills)

 – Strolling through Begijnhof (the last surviving beguinage in Holland).

 Is there a list of things to do in Haarlem and what they are like?

 In Haarlem, there are things to do for tourists of all ages and backgrounds!
 Haarlem has a lot to offer, from Dutch masterpieces to nature reserves.
 What about things to do?